E-mail

 1. Send email through Gmail’s Confidential Mode.
 See what “confidential mode” does and does not provide.
 Write an email using Confidential Mode.

-2. Defer an email: If you need more time to reply or act on an email, defer it.
-Use the “snooze” feature in Gmail to have it appear again later.
+2. Defer an email: If you need more time to reply or act on an email, use the “snooze” feature in Gmail to have it appear again later.

 3. Type out this email with the correct To, CC, and BCC fields: Lab Instructor, I am having an issue with creating a Gmail filer.
 I am not sure where to locate the “Filter Messages Like These” menu.
 Can you point me in the right direction?
 Thank you, Awesome A. Student